joshlarsen/aws-recon/readme.md

 For global services like IAM, Shield, and Support, requests are not multi-threaded.
 The S3 module is multi-threaded since each bucket requires several additional calls to collect complete metadata.

 For regional services, a thread (up to the thread limit) is spawned for each service in a region.
 By default, up to 8 threads will be used.
 If your account has resources spread across many regions, you may see a speed improvement by increasing threads with `-t X`, where `X` is the number of threads.

+### Performance

+AWS Recon will make a minimum of ~2,000 API calls in a new/empty account, just to query the supported services in all 20 standard (non-GovCloud, non-China) regions.
+It is very likely to encounter API rate-limiting (throttling) on large accounts if you enable more threads than the default (8).

+Recon will automatically backoff and respect the retry limits in the API response.
+If you observe long pauses during collection, this is likely what is happening.
+Retry collection with the `-d` or `--debug` option to observe the wire trace and see if you're being throttled.
+Consider using fewer threads or requested higher rate limits from AWS if you are regularly getting throttled.

 ### Options